tdunning/temperature-logger/README.md

 * Upload Speed: "115200"
 * Flash Size: "4MB"

 I am using version 3.0.2 of `esp8266` to support this board.
-This library is considerable down-rev.
+This library is considerable down-rev, but the board involved is ancient so it is probably fine.

+I use port `/dev/cu.SLAB_USBtoUART` on my Mac.
+Your mileage will vary, of course.

 ![image](https://user-images.githubusercontent.com/250490/214145581-dc9f662e-250f-4bd1-9050-0e51f0ca7057.png)